cbigger/gptd/README.md

 `sudo dpkg -i ./gptd.deb`

-Installing this way will start (but not enable) the gptd service with default file locations per gptd/DEBIAN/postinst:
+Installing this way will not start or enable the gptd service.
+It will create the service with default file locations per gptd/DEBIAN/postinst:

     INSTALL_DIR="/usr/local/lib/gpt.d"
     SERVICE_FILE="/lib/systemd/system/gptd.service"
     CONFIGURATION_DIR="/etc/gpt.d"

+You can start the service with the following command:

+`sudo systemctl start gptd`

+If you want it spin up at starttime, use this:

+`sudo systemctl enable gptd`

+**IF THE SERVICE FAILS** it is most likely because you started the service before adding your api key to the .env.
+You can edit the file after install at /etc/gpt.d/.env, or make the directory and .env file prior to installing with the .deb.
 The service will not restart if it fails, and must be started manually.
 You can change this by editing the service file:
 ```
 [Service]
 ...
 Restart=always
 ```

+### Manual .deb or systemd installation

+You can edit the files under DEBIAN to customize your install directories